-As illustrated below, the compensation pay mix for our CEO and our other NEOs during 2020 reflects our objectives of linking pay to performance and aligning executives' interests with those of our stockholders.
-The compensation pay mix for "All Other NEOs" reflects the average compensation for all of our NEOs as a group, excluding the CEO, for fiscal 2020.
-For an individual breakdown of the compensation allocation for each of our NEOs, see "VIII.
-Executive Compensation-Compensation Disclosure and Analysis-Elements of Executive Compensation and Benefits" starting on page 35.
+As illustrated below, the compensation pay mix for our CEO and our other NEOs during 2022 reflects our objectives of linking pay to performance and aligning executives' interests with those of our stockholders.
+The compensation pay mix for "All Other NEOs" reflects the average compensation for all of our NEOs as a group, excluding the CEO, for 2022.
+For an individual breakdown of the compensation allocation for each of our NEOs, see "IV.
+Executive Compensation-Compensation Discussion and Analysis-Elements of Executive Compensation and Benefits."

 The following illustrates the make-up of, and performance metrics attributable to, the short-term and long-term incentives awarded to our NEOs.
-For additional information on the short-term and long-term incentives, see "VIII.
+For additional information on the short-term and long-term incentives, see "IV.
 Executive Compensation -Compensation Discussion and Analysis-Elements of Executive Compensation and Benefits."